-ANALYSIS OF DIRECT AND INDIRECT IMPACTS Several components of this alternative include a ground-disturbing element that may impact buried archeological resources.
+Several components of this alternative include ground disturbance that may impact archeological resources.
 These elements constitute different levels of ground disturbance and are located in areas that have varying levels of archeological sensitivity.
 The impact assessments take these two factors into account, recognizing that most elements have not yet been designed and that the precise locations of archeological resources are not known.
 The following table (Table 4.1) summarizes the components that are likely to disturb the ground and the archeological sensitivity of the area of disturbance.
-This is followed by a discussion of the level of disturbance and its potential impact on archeological resources.
+This